Who We Are

 Incarceration has moved through this country like a tsunami, separating families, destabilizing communities, and leaving millions of children to carry the invisible weight of that separation.
 I know this experience firsthand, after being separated from my father for 33 years while he was in federal prison.

-WE GOT US NOW was created to recognize and center children and young adults who have experienced parental incarceration, whether their parent is in a local jail, state prison, or federal correctional facility.
-Too often, our stories are unknown and untold, our trauma is misdiagnosed or overlooked, our futures are misrepresented, and our experiences are unheard.
+WE GOT US NOW was created to recognize and center children and young adults who have experienced parental incarceration (CYAIPI), whether their parent is in a local jail, state prison, or federal correctional facility.
+Too often, our stories are unknown and untold, our trauma is misdiagnosed or overlooked, our futures are misrepresented, and our experiences are unheard by the institutions responsible for child and family well-being.